Does Quitting Weed affect your Sleep? Insomnia Withdrawal Effects

 There’s nothing worse than struggling to get to sleep, then feeling worn out and unable to focus the following day.
 Poor sleep can lead to problems with blood pressure, driving ability, communication skills and general mood.
 Nobody wants to feel like that day after day, especially if they mainly use weed to help them relax and nod off.
 Hearing about the negative effects quitting weed can have on sleep can make quitting a scary prospect, but it pays to learn more about it rather than relying on scare stories and rumours.
+There are also many other withdrawal symptoms when quitting weed – read the full guide with a timeline on which types of symptoms you may face when stopping.
+This article will talk about whether sleep is affected by quitting weed.

 What is insomnia?